 Relocate The Clutter

-If your kitchen must host these items, at least have a dedicated bowl or even a sealed container on one corner.
-A bowl will contain the occupied counter space to a defined zone that won’t expand beyond its limits.
+If your kitchen simply must host these items, at least have a dedicated bowl or even a sealed container on one corner.
+This will contain the occupied counter space to a defined zone that won’t expand beyond its limits.

 Combine Form and Function for Stylish Storage

 If you’re reading this article, it’s likely that ‘just putting everything into drawers’ isn’t an option for you.
-It might be that your kitchen supplies fill all of your drawers and cupboards, or maybe you want to keep some things out in the open.
+It might be that your kitchen cabinets and drawers are already filled with other kitchen supplies, or maybe you just want to keep some things out in the open.
 Fortunately, you’re not without options!

 For example, rather than storing your flour, sugar, and other cooking supplies in a collection of Tupperware containers of varying sizes and shapes, get yourself a set of stylishly vintage ceramic containers or jars.
 Align them in a row along the back of your countertop.
 You can even use chalkboard stickers or paint to create stylish labels for each item.
 While you’re still using your countertop storage, you’re doing so in a way that looks like a stylistic decision!

-When you organize your kitchen drawers, it’s much easier to find a space in them for the random items that would otherwise end up on the countertop, cluttering up your home.
+When your kitchen drawers are organized, it’s much easier to find a space in them for the random items that would otherwise end up on the countertop, cluttering up your home.

 Harness The Power of Hanging Storage